klovric/scdrm/README.md

 Simply run the scdrm.yml playbook with 'update=yes' and add any variable you need to update, i.e.

 	ansible-playbook playbooks/scdrm.yml -e "update=yes dryrun=0"
+				or
+	scdrm-update-config--dryrun-off

+Here you can update the check frequency from default 5 minutes to 30 seconds:

 	ansible-playbook playbooks/scdrm.yml -e "update=yes dryrun=0 check_freq=30"